docker-archive/birthdaysite/content/home.md

 ![Docker Party](/images/2-years.png)

-During the week of March 23rd, the docker community will be hosting [over a dozen open-source-a-thon parties](/events) around the world.
+During the week of March 23rd, the Docker community will be hosting [over a dozen open-source-a-thon parties](/events) around the world.
 At these parties the Docker core team and expert developers from the broader open source community will teach and guide participants on how to contribute to open